 By creating an inventory of the tools and equipment you have on site, you can handily keep track of all assets in one file.
 Whether this file is created in a spreadsheet, a notebook, or any other medium that suits your fancy, the goal is to have an easily accessible document that can be consulted and updated as needed.
 Helpful additions to your inventory are photos of assets and notes on any unique natural or purposeful markings that may appear on equipment (since one-of-a-kind markings can deter thieves from stealing items, knowing that these markings make an item harder to sell without suspicion).

-While registering your heavy equipment is not mandatory, it is an effective option in safeguarding against theft, as well as in tracking down items in the event that equipment does go missing.
-The National Equipment Register exists to deter construction site theft while allowing equipment owners the ability to track down stolen goods with GPS tracking systems and equipment tracking databases, while also providing owners with the ability to report thefts on protected equipment and to run background history reports on machines (to suss out any past incidents of theft associated with a machine).
+While registering your heavy equipment is not mandatory, it is an effective option in safeguarding it against theft, as well as in tracking down items in the event that equipment does go missing.
+The National Equipment Register exists to deter construction site theft while allowing equipment owners the ability to track down stolen goods with GPS tracking systems and equipment tracking databases.
+The Register also provides owners with the ability to report thefts on protected equipment and to run background history reports on machines, which can suss out any past incidents of theft associated with a machine.

 While registration may work wonders for larger items found at a construction site, forensic marking is better suited for smaller equipment and tools.
 By purchasing a forensic marking kit, you can mark valuable items on your site with a complex and unique array of microdots and UV tracers that combine to create an indelible tracking mark that is effective yet invisible to the eye.
 As a bonus, advertising that your site uses forensic markings by displaying forensic marking warning labels will deter thieves because they will know that with this technology on your side, reselling these items will be nearly impossible.